Maritime history: Spanish and English Armadas

 The Spanish Armada was blown north up the east coast of England and in a hasty strategic move, attempted a return to Spain by sailing around Scotland and out into the Atlantic, past Ireland.
 But very severe weather destroyed a portion of the fleet, and more than 24 vessels were wrecked on the north and western coasts of Ireland, with the survivors having to seek refuge in Scotland.
 Of the Spanish Armada's initial complement of vessels, about 50 did not return to Spain.
 However, the loss to Philip's Royal Navy was comparatively small: only seven ships failed to return, and of these only three were lost to enemy action.

-The English Armada was a fleet of warships sent to the Iberian coast by Queen Elizabeth I of England in 1589, during the Anglo-Spanish War (1585–1604).
+The English Armada was a fleet of warships sent to the Iberian coast by Queen Elizabeth I in 1589, during the Anglo-Spanish War (1585–1604).
 It was led by Sir Francis Drake as admiral and Sir John Norreys as general, and failed in its attempt to drive home the advantage England had won upon the defeat and dispersal of the Spanish Armada in the previous year.
-With the opportunity to strike a decisive blow against the weakened Spanish lost, the failure of the expedition further depleted the crown treasury that had been so carefully restored during the long reign of Elizabeth I. The Anglo-Spanish war was very costly to both sides, and Spain itself, also fighting France and the United Provinces, had to default on its debt repayments in 1596, following another raid on Cadiz.
-But the failure of the English Armada was a turning point, and the fortunes of the various parties to this complicated conflict fluctuated until the Treaty of London in 1604, when a peace was agreed.
+With the opportunity to strike a decisive blow against the weakened Spanish lost, the failure of the expedition further depleted the English treasury that had been so carefully restored during the long reign of Elizabeth I. The war was very costly to both sides, and Spain itself, also fighting France and the United Provinces, had to default on its debt repayments in 1596, following the Anglo-Dutch capture of Cádiz.
+The fortunes of the various parties to this complicated conflict fluctuated until the Treaty of London in 1604, when a peace was agreed.